Sanketx125/Voice-chatbot/README.md

-if you facing any issues with running this project you may contact me at my email ID
+if you facing any issues with running this project you may contact me with my  email ID

 sanketx125@gmail.com